Dog Friendly Best of the Cumbria Way

 Coniston to Keswick in 3 Days Walking With Your Dog Code: CWB4D

-This holiday covers the most dramatic Central Section of the Cumbria Way.
-If time is short these walks give a good flavour of the central lakes, taking in the areas two most celebrated valleys; Langdale and Borrowdale, as well as the remote Stakes Pass in-between them.
-We are also pleased to offer this holiday as a dog-friendly choice (codes ending with a D).
+This holiday covers the most dramatic section of the Cumbria Way.
+If time is short these walks give a good flavour of the Central Lakes, taking in the areas two most celebrated valleys; Langdale and Borrowdale, as well as the remote Stakes Pass between them.
+We are also pleased to offer this holiday as a dog-friendly choice, just select the codes ending with a D.

 The perfect dog-friendly short break amidst stunning Lake Distrcit scenery.

 This itinerary takes you through the iconic valleys of Langdale and Borrowdale over 3 manageable walking days of 8 to 12 miles.

 Please be aware it is only possible to start this walk with your first night on a Sunday, Monday, Tuesday or Wednesday.
 Starting on another day may be possible but subject to some additional charges for transfers or weekend rates.
 Please just ask for more information.

 You may add rest days but this will affect the day of the week that you can start.
 Please ask us for information.